Allurial Review: Is This Romantasy Book Box Worth It? (Updated April 2026)

 You prefer discovering books organically rather than through curation

-Logo placement on books bothers you significantly
+Logos on books bother you

 You're outside the US (currently US-only)